 What is the passing score on the NREMT?

 The NREMT uses computer adaptive testing.
 There is no numerical score.
 The computer uses complex algorithms to determine if your choices show you are above entry level competency or not.
-It may take 70 questions or 120 questions.
+It may take 70 questions or 120 questions at the EMT level.
+The NRP takes is 80 to 150 questions.
+And the NRAEMT is a clean 135 questions.
 You will receive questions of increasing or decreasing difficulty based on your answers.

 What does this mean?
 The pattern of questions is invisible to most users.
 Don’t try to figure out where you are in the computer’s mind.
 It won’t work.
 Just answer questions to the best of your ability.